JCGithu/Colloquial-Studio/README.md

 -- Fine tune the styles for range input sliders
 -- Preload pronouns?
--- Background opacity does not auto update after loading from a URL
+-- Background opacity does not auto update after loading from a URL -- 'Save Data found' triggers when there is no save data

 ### To Do